 There are several steps you can take to protect your employees and business from the threat of terrorism.
 Examples include appointing a security officer or manager to support management in the implementation of policies and procedures in relation to areas such as access control, alarms, CCTV, information technology and evacuation procedures, amongst others.
-It’s also worth asking your staff and any others who use your premises to familiarise themselves with the guidance on Staying safe from Firearms / Weapons Attack.
+It’s also worth asking your staff and any others who use your premises to familiarise themselves with the guidance on Staying Safe from Firearms/Weapons Attack, and complete the ACT E-Learning and SCaN for All Staff, as described below.

-The Royal Gibraltar Police works in partnership with the UK Centre for the Protection of National Infrastructure (CPNI), the UK National technical authority for physical and personnel protective security advice.
+The Royal Gibraltar Police works alongside a range of local and overseas partners, including the UK’s National Counter Terrorism Security Office (NaCTSO) and the UK Centre for the Protection of National Infrastructure (CPNI), which is the UK National technical authority for physical and personnel protective security advice.
 CPNI’s role is to protect National security by helping to reduce the vulnerability of the National infrastructure to terrorism and other threats, by working with partners in Government, Police, industry and academia.
-The CPNI website hosts excellent resources under the following themes:
+The CPNI website hosts excellent resources under various themes, including:

 Managing My Asset